-There is a deeply unfashionable song by SnowPatrol called Lifening, the main chorus line is “ This is all I ever wanted from life” and the verses list out predictably romantic and simple honest things, “ a hand upon my shoulder”, “the joke and then the laugh”, you get the idea.
+There is a deeply unfashionable song by SnowPatrol called Lifening, the main chorus line is “ This is all I ever wanted from life,” and the verses list out predictably romantic and simple honest things, “ a hand upon my shoulder”, “the joke and then the laugh”, you get the idea.
 I think about it a lot.

-When I look around me I see a lot of people who live life on autopilot.
+When I look around me, I see a lot of people who live life on autopilot.
 People who feel trapped.
 Often it’s the people with the most who seem least in control of their lives and happiness.

 It’s become very apparent to me in the last year how little time we spend thinking about what really matters.
-And by little time I mean zero time.
+And by little time, I mean zero time.
 Has anyone actually thought about what matters most to them?
 Who they are?
-What they want to accomplish, feel, do, be?
+What do they want to accomplish, feel, do, be?
 And equally vital, what is it not about?

 We don’t think about this stuff because it’s bloody scary.
 It’s hard.
 It’s embarrassing.
 It’s a bit hippy, it makes us feel vulnerable.
 I mean, what if we just want to be happy?
 Or be ourselves?
-What happens if we’d quite like to live in Norfolk and not New York, or we want to scoop ice cream for a living.
+What happens if we’d quite like to live in Norfolk and not New York, or we want to scoop ice cream for a living?
 That’s a bit shit.

-So to avoid the embarrassment of this vacuum, the effort in self-discovery and to ensure there is no deep existential dread at 3 am, we find the things we can most easily bung into our dreams as a proxy for what we assume to be an accomplishment.
+So to avoid the embarrassment of this vacuum, the effort in self-discovery, and to ensure there is no deep existential dread at 3 am, we find the things we can most easily bung into our dreams as a proxy for what we assume to be an accomplishment.

 We want a nice car so we can feel safe, successful and accomplished, but we will tell ourselves it’s because we have a distinguished love of design.
 We want our kids to be happy, which we can’t possibly guarantee, so we think a good (aka expensive) education is the way ahead.
 We want to be able to relax, especially as we’ve now committed ourselves to a lot of hard work, so we dream of holiday cottages in France or Cornwall or cabins by lakes upstate.

-Quite quickly our proxies for happiness become the target.
-We then work towards these directly and a few years later people are stuck in jobs they don’t like because they need to keep making repayments on mortgages for homes that are there to make them happy.
-They can’t set up their own business because school fee’s tie them down.
+Quite quickly, our proxies for happiness become the target.
+We then work towards these directly, and a few years later, people are stuck in jobs they don’t like because they need to keep making repayments on mortgages for homes that are there to make them happy.
+They can’t set up their own business because school fees tie them down.
 They can’t write the book they wanted because they are too tired.
 We don’t have time to cook, but we can save up money to buy expensive cooking lesson vacations instead.
 It’s bananas.

-It just strikes me we’re probably best working directly on happiness, not the most obvious celebrated proxies that limit life’s options and cause stress.
+It just strikes me that we’re probably best working directly on happiness, not the most obvious celebrated proxies that limit life’s options and cause stress.

-Now don’t get me wrong, I’m a materialistic, ambitious, status craving idiot, so I want a nice car or watch or an amazing home as an output of being happy, but I don’t want it as proof.
+Now don’t get me wrong, I’m a materialistic, ambitious, status-craving idiot, so I want a nice car or watch or an amazing home as an output of being happy, but I don’t want it as proof.

 A ruthless focus on outputs, not busyness.

-The is seemingly a business one, but it also applies to personal lives too.
+This is seemingly a business one, but it also applies to personal lives too.

-If everyone was to focus on accomplishing 3 simple things each week, far far better than they ever imagined and ignored everything else, every proxy for progress, every marketing of value, every political gesture, we’d all get far more done.
+If everyone was to focus on accomplishing 3 simple things each week, far, far better than they ever imagined, and ignored everything else, every proxy for progress, every marketing of value, every political gesture, we’d all get far more done.
 In this battle, saying “no” is your biggest weapon.